California’s 10 Largest Wildfires and What Caused Them

 The largest fire isn’t necessarily the deadliest, however.

-The 2018 Camp fire in Butte County, which burned 153,336 acres—about 15 percent of the August Complex’s total range—was the deadliest and most destructive wildfire in California’s history, recording 85 deaths and destroying 18,804 structures, according to Cal Fire.
+The 2018 Camp fire in Butte County, which burned 153,336 acres—about 15 percent of the August Complex’s total range—was the deadliest and most destructive wildfire in California’s history, causing 85 deaths and destroying 18,804 structures, according to Cal Fire.

-The North Complex and Cedar Fires, both on the list of the 10 largest fires, are tied for fifth place with 15 fatalities each.
+The North Complex and Cedar fires, both on the list of the 10 largest fires, are tied for fifth place with 15 fatalities each.

 Sophie Li is a Southern California-based reporter covering local daily news, state policies, and breaking news for The Epoch Times.
 Besides writing, she is also passionate about reading, photography, and tennis.